 Drew Harwell Director, Lead After-school Mentor, and Lead Summer Camp Mentor

 Drew Harwell is the founder and director of Pathfinders Nature Mentoring.
 He is a nature awareness and Permaculture mentor with over 26 years of experience working with children, teens and adults in nature and garden settings.
 As a child, he spent a lot of time exploring the Foothills and Baylands, as well as gardening at the community garden behind the main library in Palo Alto with his family.
 At the age of 17 he spent a month backpacking in the Wind River Wilderness of Wyoming with the National Outdoor Leadership School.
 Those experiences nurtured his passions and planted the seeds for his career.

 His style of mentoring is to help students explore nature through their individual passions and creativity.
 He uses experiential activities, storytelling, songs and the art of questioning to inspire curiosity in others in developing their relationship with the natural world.
 Whether he is working in the garden or wandering in the hills, he loves to connect people to the healing powers of nature.
 He has a BA from Prescott College in Environmental Restoration and was trained in nature awareness and regenerative design at the Regenerative Design Institute.
 He is a lecturer in the Stanford Graduate School of Education, where he mentors Stanford Teacher Education Program (STEP) teacher candidates in garden education for elementary schools.
-He has worked as a guide and mentor for the Exploring a Sense of Place program, Tender Tracks and the Riekes Center He is the former manager of the Common Ground Demonstration Garden and the Stanford Community Farm.
-He loves to spend family time with his wife and two children exploring the Foothills and Baylands.
+He has worked as a guide and mentor for the Exploring a Sense of Place program, Tender Tracks and the Riekes Center.
+He is the former manager of the Common Ground Demonstration Garden and the Stanford Community Farm.
+He loves to spend family time with his wife and two children exploring the foothills, baylands and local creeks.